Incentive Programs

 National Association for the Education of Young Children (NAEYC) Accreditation

 The NAEYC accreditation process is designed for child care centers, preschools, school-age programs, and kindergartens.
-Scholarships are available to help pay the costs of the four steps in the NAEYC accreditation process and for the Annual Report fee.
+Scholarships are available to help pay the costs of the three tiers in the NAEYC accreditation process and for the Annual Renewal fee.

-Apply for this scholarship when you begin the application process with NAEYC.
-The Montana application for initial and renewal scholarships requests itemization of all accreditation costs.
+Apply for this scholarship when you begin the process with NAEYC.
 Please contact NAEYC to verify the costs of accreditation for your program.
 For more information about NAEYC accreditation visit their website.

 Practitioner Registry Award for Achievement of GED or HiSET